DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/angular/analytics-geography.md

-The DevExpress Angular Geography Dashboard template helps you create geography-based dashboard layouts in an Angular-powered BI or analytics application.
+The DevExtreme Angular Geography Dashboard template helps you create geography-based dashboard layouts in an Angular-powered BI or analytics application.

 ## UI Components